Cape Girardeau, Perry counties in Missouri and Union County, Illinois, report new virus cases

 We are here for you, stay home for us.

-Perry County's positive cases grew by two to 43, while Union County added three cases, bringing its total to 11.
+Perry Countys positive cases grew by two to 43, while Union County added three cases, bringing its total to 11.

 In Missouri, Scott (63), Bollinger (4) and Stoddard (19) counties reported no new cases, as did Alexander County, Illinois, (3).